 “Mother,” she said, sinking to her knees beside the woman, “are you comfortable?”

 As always, there was no answer.
 Only a listless stare into the distance.

 How boring, came a thought she knew was not her own.
 But she couldn’t spare the time to think about such things.
 In her mother’s presence, she couldn’t wonder about anything at all.

 “Bachiru thinks he’s following in your footsteps.
 I can see it in his eyes,” she said as she gently laid her head across her mother’s lap.
 “Trying for justice.”

-In silence, her mother gazed past her towards the soft glow that emanated from the pool of light beneath the roots.
+In silence, her mother gazed past her toward the soft glow emanating from the pool of light beneath the tree’s roots.

 “He thinks he’s being selfless, but I think he’s being selfish.
 But he’s probably neither.”